TMEM100 is a key factor for specification of lymphatic endothelial progenitors

 Digital Object Identifier (DOI)

 Moon, Eun Hye; Kim, Yong Hwan; Vu, Phuong Nhung; Yoo, Hyunjin; Hong, Kwonho; Lee, Young Jae; and Oh, S. Paul, "TMEM100 is a key factor for specification of lymphatic endothelial progenitors" (2020).
-Neurobiology.
+Translational Neuroscience.
 644.